 “Acquiring new talent and bringing them up to speed requires a lot of time and money,” said 15FiveVP of Strategic Initiatives Jeff Smith in a recent Lever-hosted webinar.

-“It makes extraordinary financial sense to keep the people that you have, make sure they’re in the right roles, keep them growing, keep them engaged, and keep them as high-performing as possible.”
+“It makes extraordinary financial sense to keep the people that you have, make sure they’re in the right roles, keep them growing, keep them engaged, and keep them as high-performing as possible,” Jeff added.

 1) Internal candidates are your MVPs

-2) Onboarding plans determine ramp up speed
+2) Onboarding plans determine ramp-up speed

-Investing in employee retention is about committing to the long haul.
-After all, it can take up to two years for a new hire to reach full productivity, assuming employees don’t leave in the meantime.
+Investing in retaining employees (especially ones in critical roles) is about committing to them for the long haul.
+After all, it can take up to two years for a new hire to reach full productivity, assuming those employees don’t leave in the meantime.

 3) Turnover is more costly than you think